 Roasted zucchini | Bake in the oven, then toss them with the pasta. |

-If you are looking for a simpler and lighter alternative for a quick everyday lunch or dinner, then you might like our classic lemon pasta with garlic, lemon, and oil sauce instead of the cheese sauce.
+If you want a simpler and lighter alternative for a quick everyday lunch or dinner, you might like our classic lemon pasta with garlic, lemon, and oil sauce instead of the cheese sauce.

 Check out our lemon pasta recipe.